-This page was written in order to help rabbit lovers avoid this situation.
+This "Pet Rabbits for Sale" Q&A page was written in order to help rabbit lovers avoid this situation.

 It's commendable to have a kind heart, but please don't feel coerced into sinking your life savings on a rabbit that has no reasonable chance of getting all the way healthy.